noamhacker/technical-questions-practice/README.md

 * CTCI page 134 question 8.1: A child is running up a staircase with n steps and can hop either 1 step, 2 steps, or 3 steps at a time.
 Implement a method to count how many possible ways the child can run up the stairs.
   * [Code](http://ideone.com/TjzBnK), bottom-up approach, O(n) time, O(1) space (compared to CTCI's top-down O(n), O(n) solution).

+* CTCI page 135 question 8.2: Find the shortest path in a grid where certain cells are off limits.
+You start at the top left and want to get to the bottom right, and you can only move right or down.
+  * My solution would start at the bottom right and visit every cell, using a second grid to store the value of steps away it is from the goal (each cell is 1 step more than its smallest adjacent cell's length).
+Then from the top right, continuously move to the adjacent cell with the lowest step value.
+Visiting each cell means O(rc) time, with r being row and c being column.
+CTCI's solution uses recursion to follow a similar strategy and is also O(rc) time, but less than O(rc) space (which mine is).